gigmor/eslint-config-gigmor/README.md

   "extends": "gigmor"
 }
 ```
-`eslint-config-gigmor` works in the "extends" field as well
+`eslint-config-gigmor-2019` works in the "extends" field as well

 ## License
 MIT License